kumahq/kuma/docs/generated/resources/proxy_dataplane.md

     dataplane.

     Settings defined here will override their respective defaults defined at a Mesh level.

-    Child properties:

     - `name` (optional)